rodolfocop/flight-status/README.md

 `npm start`

-Server will be listen to the [http://localhost:3000](http://localhost:3000)
+Server will be listening to the [http://localhost:3000](http://localhost:3000)